EPCCed/eidf-docs/docs/services/s3/getting-started.md

 !!!
 Tip "Troubleshooting: `make_bucket failed: s3://<bucket-name> Parameter validation failed`"

-    This error can also occur if a bucket name does not conform to the naming requirements, specifically if it has a colon `:`.
+    This error can occur if a bucket name does not conform to the naming requirements, specifically if it has a colon `:`.

 Now, list the buckets again: